gregbg218/DSA/modified binary search/Search An Element in Bitonic Array.md

 On left side of peak element the other elements are in ascending order and on right side in descending order.

-No duplicate elements are allowed one after the other i.e. consecutive .
+No duplicate elements are allowed one after the other i.e. consecutive in bitonic arrays.